How to Do Crypto Accounting for Companies With a Native Token

 Once the token is generated and ready for distribution, tokens issued to investors under a SAFT are handled similarly to Scenario 3 (employee compensation).
 The tokens are issued from the treasury account at fair market value and offset against the zero-cost basis through a gain.

-This ensures the accounting reflects the issuance of tokens that were previously funded under a SAFT or similar pre-sale.
+This records the issuance of tokens that were previously funded under a SAFT or similar pre-sale.

 Scenario 6: Regular Valuation Adjustments